Yoruba Activist Sunday Igboho Speaks on DSS Attack at his Residence

-Footage said to be from the incident contained blood spills in Mr Igboho’s living room.
-Several vehicles and other valuable assets in the building were also reportedly destroyed.
+Footage from the incident also contained blood spills in the activist’s living room and vehicles destroyed.

 A commentator in a live video of the incident said the men stormed the residence with five patrol vans, Hilux, and private vehicles and passed through Iwo road from Soka after the attack.